Elementary School Vancouver

 - Enjoy science and technology

-If your child is of average or above average intelligence, or is intellectually gifted, and has specific social-emotional sensitivities that don’t make public school an ideal learning environment, Magnussen might be the solution.
+If your child is of average, above average or superior intelligence, is at or above grade level in most school subjects and has specific social-emotional sensitivities that don’t make public school an ideal learning environment, Magnussen might be the solution.
 Our educators teach to students’ strengths and support them as they overcome challenges.

 Every day at Magnussen – rain or shine – starts with one hour of outdoor activities.
 Students then return to their homerooms for a snack and three 45-minute long core academic blocks, including math, language arts and science.
 Between 12pm and 1pm, students spend a half hour outside before having their lunches.
 In the afternoon, they break into groups that focus on social thinking, social studies and skills enhancement.